Angels Newsletter #32

 We continue to work closely with women artisans, who tirelessly hone their skills and innovate in their craft.
 Together, they collaborate on client orders and share materials, fostering a vibrant and joyful working environment.
 Their resilience and creativity are truly inspiring.
 Please know that we have artisan crafts available for sale on our website www.angelsoftheamazon.org They would make lovely Christmas gifts.

-Thank you for your support!
+Thank you for being a part of our journey!
 One child at a time!

 Hope Lives!